Kanazawa, Japan: Best Things to Do, Samurai Districts & Where to Stay

 During the Edo period (1603 – 1868), Kanazawa was home to the Maeda Clan.
 Mighty samurai warrior families resided along the canals in the city near Kanazawa Castle.
 Many of their homes have been restored over the years and are still very well preserved.

 Kanazawa also has a significant cultural heritage in the form of its geisha districts with historical teahouses and outstanding two-storey wood-panelled buildings.
-Since the bombings during World War II spared the city, Kanazawa’s traditional geisha districts are today an excellent and much less touristy alternative to visiting the famous geisha districts in Kyoto.
+Since the bombings during World War II spared the city, Kanazawa’s traditional geisha districts are today an excellent and much less touristy alternative to visiting the famous geisha districts in Kyoto, often included on classic Tokyo to Kyoto itineraries.

 The Kanazawa Yasue Gold Leaf Museum is near one of the geisha districts, the Higashi Chaya District, which, since the Edo period, has also been the home of local gold leaf craftsmen.